Itsey/itsey.github.io/docs/molly-commandline.md

 ### -primaryRoot

-This holds the primary root path for all of the files to be compared against their primary files.
-Pass a full path to the root where the primary files live.
-Therefore if you have a master.editorconfig
+The root of the location for the primary copies of files.
+When using single primary copy files such as nuget.config or .editorconfig this location specifies where the primary copies are sourced from.
+Can be a directory path, a UNC path or a Nexus repository path.
+See path formatting below.

 ### -formatter